 - Other inappropriate conduct

-There are three main prohibitions that a restraining order can place on a party: restraints on personal conduct, stay-away orders, and residence exclusion orders.
+A restraining order may place one of three main prohibitions on an individual: restraints on personal conduct, stay-away orders, and residence exclusion orders.

 A personal conduct order prevents the restrained party from engaging in activities directed at a protected party or person.
-It prohibits the restrained party from engaging in some sort of act or conduct that would otherwise be allowed.
-The court will prohibit the restrained party from carrying on with the abusive activity.
+In other words, it prohibits the restrained party from engaging in conduct that is otherwise allowed.
+The court orders personal conduct restrains to prohibit the restrained party from carrying on with abusive activity.

-A stay-away order is exactly what it sounds like; an order that the restrained party must stay away from the protected party for a set period of time, and at a set distance.
-Sometimes abuse is not so much about physical interaction, but the perceived or actual threat of physical or emotional violence or abuse.
-These orders take into consideration the role that proximity can play in an abusive relationship.
-Schools, places of employment, residences, vehicles, and other places that are relevant to the protected person’s daily life are all areas that the restrained party may be prohibited from visiting.
+A stay-away order is exactly what it sounds like: an order that the restrained party stay away from the protected party for a set period of time, and at a set distance.
+Sometimes, abuse is not so much about physical interaction, but the perceived or actual threat of physical or emotional violence or abuse.
+As a result, these orders take into consideration the role that proximity can play in an abusive relationship.
+Schools, places of employment, residences, vehicles, and other places relevant to the protected person’s daily life are all areas from which the order may prohibit the restrained party from visiting.

 Finally, residence exclusion orders force the restrained party to vacate the house, apartment, or dwelling of the protected party.
-This type of relief is reserved for situations involving either domestic violence or elder abuse.
-If a party is served with a residence exclusion order, they are allowed to take only personal belongings (like clothing and other necessities) and are not allowed to return until after the court hearing.
+The court reserves this type of relief for situations involving either domestic violence or elder abuse.
+A party served with a residence exclusion order may only take necessary personal belongings.
+Then, they may not return to the residence until after a court hearing.

-There are four circumstances a person may file a restraining order in California, each based on the relationship you have with your abuser.
-The different relationships that are determined by the following elements:
+There are four main circumstances under which a person may file a restraining order in California.
+Each circumstance is based on the relationship between the protected party and the abuser.

-Domestic Violence: To file a domestic violence based restraining order, the applicant must have been abused by someone with whom he or she has a close relationship.
-In determining whether the parties are closely related, the court will consider factors such as whether the parties are married or are registered domestic partners, whether they are divorced or dating (past or present), whether the parties are cohabiting, or if they are related by blood or law.
+To file a domestic violence-based restraining order, the applicant must have been abused by someone with whom he or she has a close relationship.
+In determining whether the parties are closely related, the court will consider factors such as whether the parties are married or registered domestic partners, whether they are divorced or dating (past or present), whether the parties are cohabiting, or if they are related by blood or law.

-Civil Harassment: Civil harassment is similar to domestic violence, but it does not require a showing of a close relationship.
-These restraining orders allow you to file against your employer, strangers (think of someone you have never met that is stalking or harassing you in person or on the internet for example), more distant family members, friends, neighbors, or acquaintances.
-Other than this distinction, a civil harassment based order is similar to a domestic violence based order.
+Civil harassment is similar to domestic violence, but does not require evidence of a close relationship.
+Instead, these restraining orders allow parties to file against their employer, strangers such as virtual stalkers, distant family members, friends, neighbors, and acquaintances.
+Other than this distinction, a civil harassment-based order is similar to a domestic violence-based order.

-Workplace Violence: A workplace violence order is a restraining order reserved for employers to file because of an employee that is being harassed, stalked, or abused.
-The purpose is to protect the employee, the employer, and anyone else that may be present at the workplace against a real threat of violence.
+A workplace violence order is a restraining order that employers may file due to a harassed, stalked, or abused employee.
+The purpose is to protect the employee, employer, and all other parties in the workplace against a threat of violence.

-How can A People’s Choice help you file a Restraining Order in California?
+A People’s Choice Can Help you File a Restraining Order in California

-The process of filing a restraining order can be simplified by having the team at A People’s Choice prepare the necessary forms for you.
-As one of California’s premier legal document assistance services, the staff at A People’s Choice have decades of experience in providing cost-effective assistance to our clients hoping to avoid the hassle of dealing with an attorney.
-If you are considering filing a restraining order, or need help with any other legal documents, let A People’s Choice take the additional stress of preparing the paperwork out of the equation for you.
-Reach out to us today and we can start your paperwork right away.
+You can simplify the process of filing a restraining order by hiring the team at A People’s Choice to prepare the necessary forms for you.
+As one of California’s premiere legal document assistance services, the staff at A People’s Choice have decades of experience.
+We provide cost-effective assistance to our clients hoping to avoid the hassle of dealing with an attorney.
+If you are considering filing a restraining order, or need help with any other legal documents, let A People’s Choice take away the stress of preparing the paperwork.
+Reach out to us today and we can start your paperwork ASAP!